azuredk/docker-on-azure-hol/exercise02/01-machine/README.md

 Given this information we can refine our creation, so we set the location and the size of the VM.

+VM size is important when creating this, you'll find what sizes are available in your region [here](https://aka.ms/azure-regions).
+You can also find details about what every size means [here](https://docs.microsoft.com/en-us/azure/cloud-services/cloud-services-sizes-specs).

+Lets chose a medium sizes VM with 2 CPU cores and 7GiB of memory; Standard_D2.

-In the following command we add "West Europe" as the location, and set "Medium" as the size of our VM.
+In the following command we add "West Europe" as the location, and set "Stabdard_D2" as the size of our VM.

 > Name of virtual name must be unique - globally.
 It is in fact the DNS name you're specifying.
 > Since it also is the DNS name, you must be aware that it should be lower case